7 ¿Cuál es tu día festivo favorito?

 - ¿Qué opinas de un reloj (a watch) para los días festivos?

-- ¿Qué opinas de una torta de frutas (fruit cake) como regalo?
+- ¿Qué opinas de una torta de frutas (fruit cake)?

-In groups of 3-4, take turns giving your opinion about the following holidays and traditions using absolute and relative superlatives, based on what you’ve learned so far.
+With a classmate, take turns giving your opinions about the following holidays and traditions using absolute and relative superlatives, based on what you’ve learned so far.
+Revisit Slides 47 and 48 for reference.

 Modelo- En el Día de la Independencia de México hay muchísimos gritos en la ciudad de México.